Heat Rash In Babies

 “We usually just wipe the area clean with a wet cloth and put some diaper cream on it.
 It goes away the next day.
 It also helps to air it out every time you do a diaper change.
 We use a blow-dryer on the cool setting to air it out for about 30 seconds.”

 “My son gets heat rash on the back of his head and neck.
 When I notice it acting up, I just put a cold, wet washcloth on the area for a few minutes, and that seems to clear it up pretty quickly.
-He primarily gets it when he wakes up from his nap — he takes after me and sweats in his sleep.”
+He primarily gets it when he wakes up from his nap—he takes after me and sweats in his sleep.”

 “My son had it really badly at one point.
-The pediatrician's instructions were to give him oatmeal baths, don’t use soap, dress baby in just diapers as much as possible (even at night), run a humidifier in the room to moisten the air and use Eucerin Calming Creme Daily Moisturizer.
+The pediatrician's instructions were to give him oatmeal baths, not use soap, dress baby in just diapers as much as possible (even at night), run a humidifier in the room to moisten the air and use Eucerin Calming Creme Daily Moisturizer.
 Worked wonders.”